PhilChodrow/intro-networks-archive/docs/01-syllabus.md

 I've collected a bunch of FAQs about myself and various things that don't quite fit into a course syllabus [here](https://www.philchodrow.com/for-students/).

-## Guiding Principles {.unnumbered}
+## Guiding Principles {.unnumbered #guiding-principles}

-1. **I want you to succeed.** The purpose of this course is for you to build a set of skills that can support you in your studies, hobbies, and careers.
-It is not here to "weed you out," trick you, or discourage you.
-You (yes, **you**) can learn some cool stuff and get a good grade in this course.
+1. **I want you to succeed.** The purpose of this course is for you to build a set of analytical tools for thinking critically about the many connected systems we encounter in the modern world.
+Along the way, you'll learn some new mathematics and build some interesting, creative projects.
+I view it as part of my job to help you along the way.
+I'm not succeeding as a teacher unless you are succeeding as a student.
+I will do my best to proactively remove barriers to your learning in this course, and I hope that you'll communicate with me if you see opportunities for me to help you out.
 2. **It's still tough out there.** Although some parts of our lives might be returning to normal, other parts remain affected by the COVID-19 pandemic.
-My main aims in designing this course are to (a) offer you flexibility to adapt to changing circumstances and (b) encourage you to support and be supported by your classmates.
-Python programming is fun, and I hope that this course can be a positive part of your experience during these challenging times.
+My main aims in designing this course are to (a) offer you flexibility to adapt to changing circumstances and (b) encourage you to support and be supported by your classmates. **Network science is fun**.
+I hope that this course can be a positive part of your experience during these challenging times.
 3. **Your wellbeing comes first.** If your wellbeing or that of a loved one comes into conflict with course obligations, I hope that you will prioritize the former.
 I've included a considerable amount of flexibility in this course.
 If you anticipate extended difficulties related to participation or assignments, reach out to me at the earliest opportunity.
 We'll find a path that prioritizes your wellbeing while still enabling you to succeed in the course.
 I've given some examples below about some situations in which I hope you'll reach out.
 4. **We've got your back.** As the instructor, I'm available to you through multiple channels.
-You also have an amazing support team---your TAs, LAs, and peers are all here to help you in your learning journey.
+Your TA and peers are all here to help you in your learning journey.

 ## Learning Objectives {.unnumbered}